richardjkendall/athena-query/README.md

 ## Outputs

 By default the tool outputs pretty-printed tables to STDOUT.
-You can change this to CSV with the `.mode` command and you can redirect this to a file with the `.output` command.
+You can change this to CSV or JSON with the `.mode` command and you can redirect this to a file with the `.output` command.